Ngauranga Gorge: Formation

 A Ngahauranga Road Association was formed in late 1850 because residents of Johnsonville and places further north found the road up the Ngaio Gorge, now the Old Porirua Road, too steep and dangerous.
 The road had been built privately for access to a farm with its homestead within Trelissick Crescent, Ngaio.
-A Fighting Fund was established and a deputation sent to the governor of the province who advised the matter would be referred to the Surveyor General.
+A fighting fund was established and a deputation sent to the governor of the province who advised the matter would be referred to the Surveyor General.
 The residents regarded the matter to be as important to Wellington as the tunnel through the Port Hills was to Christchurch.

 Work began in 1853 and by the end of 1855 a distance of 946 metres had been formed and metalled.
 That was the easy part.
 The next year saw another 3,340 metres added but that section was only a bridle path.

-The Ngahauranga Road built to coach road standard was officially opened 4 June 1858 when his Honour, the Superintendent, led by the band of the 65th drove a four-horse phaeton along the line starting from the beach at Ngahauranga.
+The Ngahauranga Road built to coach road standard was officially opened on 4 June 1858 when the Superintendent, led by the band of the 65th drove a four-horse phaeton along the line starting from the beach at Ngauranga.

+By the early twentieth century the road was in use by an increasing number of both horse-drawn and motor vehicles and was known as a dangerous road in urgent need of improvement:On the one hand are grim walls of rock, rising 200 feet in the air sheer from the road, and on the other is a noisy brook. [...]
+Every motorist knows the Gorge Road, and has had trouble there at one time or other.
+He has to be mighty careful in his steering, for there is generally a drop of from 20ft. to 30ft. within two feet of his outer wheel—sometimes less. [...]
+The real danger, however, is not the width or tortuousness or grade of the road—though they are all bad features.
+It lies in the fact that the road is not a solid road at all in many parts.
+Chains and chains of it are built up in what is known as half-bridges, i.e. where there was not sufficient solid to make even a twelve or thirteen feet road, planks or logs, or both, have been laid down at right angles to the road, and the outer ends have been nailed to a longitudinal joist supported by piles or posts, fixed in the rock below.
+Over these planks a layer of spoil and metal three or four inches thick has been spread, giving the section quite a solid appearance.